Water Leaks in Commercial Buildings: What to Do After Finding Them

 Roof problems

 Roof leaks are frequently cited as a source of water damage in commercial buildings.
 Materials may degrade over time from sun exposure, temperature changes, and weather events.
-Seams between roofing panels can separate.
-Flashing, the metal or membrane strips that direct water away from joints and edges, can pull away or corrode.
+Seams between roofing materials can separate.
+Flashing, the metal or membrane strips that direct water away from joints and edges, can shrink, distort, or corrode over time, causing openings through which water can infiltrate.

 Once water enters through these openings, it may travel a significant distance along the roof deck or structural members before dripping into the occupied space below.
 A ceiling stain in one part of the building does not necessarily mean the roof above that spot is the problem.